A Plan to Protect Our Natural Resources

 Since August 2007, the Texas Commission on Environmental Quality (TCEQ) has required operators of Phase 2 (Small) Municipal Storm Sewer Systems (MS4’s) to obtain a permit to discharge their storm water into receiving waterbodies such as rivers, lakes, and streams.
 These requirements affect most publicly-owned storm sewer systems located within an Urbanized Area, defined by the 2010 U.S. Census as an area of higher population density.
 Pecan Grove Municipal Utility District (PGMUD), is located within the Houston Urbanized Area and operates a public storm sewer system, thus is considered a MS4 by definition and is required to comply with the TCEQ’s permitting regulations.

 To simplify compliance for MS4’s such as PGMUD, the TCEQ issued storm water regulations through the Texas Pollutant Discharge Elimination System (TPDES) – General Permit No. TXR0400000.
 All MS4’s were required to develop a comprehensive program manual called a Storm Water Management Program (SWMP) in accordance with the general permit.
-The Board of Directors, with support from PGMUD’s Engineer, Jones & Carter, Inc., developed the SWMP and received approval from the TCEQ on November 5, 2014.
+The Board of Directors, with support from PGMUD’s Engineer, Odyssey Engineering Group, developed the SWMP and received approval from the TCEQ on November 5, 2014.
 The SWMP is divided into five (5) program elements called Minimum Control Measures (MCMs) which are listed below.

 – Public Education, Outreach, and Involvement